SecureDevOps/veracode2rally/index.md

 **What about mitigating false positives?**

 Veracode2Rally handles that too.
 Developers can propose mitigations and be notified of their approval without ever leaving Rally.
 Using bidirectional synchronization, Veracode2Rally copies a proposed mitigation from Rally to Veracode.
-Once approved, the next synchronization copies the notification from Veracode back to Rally and closes the ticket!
+If approved, the next synchronization copies a notification from Veracode back to Rally and closes the ticket!

 See Veracode2Rally in action by checking out the 8 minute demo.